 Repeat it a few times and notice how you experience it in your body.
 Do you resist it?
 If so, where?
 In your chest, gut, throat, head, or somewhere else?
 How do you experience the feeling in your body?
 Tightness, pain, a churning sensation?

-Decoupling the powers or identities we seek from money is powerful, but only half the process.
+Decoupling the identities we seek from money is powerful, but only half the process.
 Real transformation comes when you also reclaim the opposite of the identity you seek.
 This means becoming OK with being insecure, trapped, disabled, violent, or whatever awkward, repulsive identity you feel the most aversion to.

 Reclaiming the identities you fear